corverroos/go-visibilty/README.md

 > since this leads to types within the same package accessing each other's private identifiers and doesn't
 > provide any indication of accessibility within the same package.

 As with any convention, there are exceptions to the rule.
-If an exported type, needs to provide an "internal" API for other types in its own package, making that exported obviously leaks the internal API.
+If an exported type needs to provide an "internal" API for other types in its own package, making that exported obviously leaks the internal API.
 Providing that internal API via unexported identifiers is fine in that case.